raptisj/johnraptis.dev/content/blog/darkmode-with-react-context/index.md

 export default ThemeContextProvider;
 ```

 Again we set and change the state with <span class="highlight-in-text">useState</span>.
-And again note that we don't use the this keyword.
+And again note that we don't use the  <span class="highlight-in-text">this</span> keyword.

 That was it.
 Now you have the basic logic down.
 So get to work and try things of your own.
 That is the best way to learn.